hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 `currency` is the name of the custom attribute that will be extracted using the `CurrencyExtractor` class.

-Bear in mind that an extractor may not be added after the map has been instantiated.
+Keep in mind that an extractor may not be added after the map has been instantiated.
 All extractors have to be defined upfront in the map's initial configuration.

 ### Configuring a Custom Attribute Declaratively